argoproj-labs/old-argo-dataflow/docs/GC.md

 # Garbage Collection

+The controller will, by default, try to delete any pipelines 30m after they complete.
+But, by default, the controller does not have permission to do this.

+You need to add the permission `delete pipelines` to enable this feature.

-Pipelines will be, by default, deleted 30m after they complete.
-To prevent this, [add a finalizer](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/).
+To prevent this for a single pipeline, [add a finalizer](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/).